 By Laura Kurtzman and Nicholas Roznovsky

-UC San Francisco's psychiatry program has been ranked fifth in the nation in U.S. News & World Report's annual survey of the best graduate and professional schools.
-For the third consecutive year, UCSF is also the top public university for graduate and professional psychiatry programs in the United States.
+UC San Francisco's psychiatry program has been ranked fourth in the nation in U.S. News & World Report's annual survey of the best graduate and professional schools.
+For the fourth consecutive year, UCSF is also the top public university for graduate and professional psychiatry programs in the United States.

-U.S. News' 2022 rankings for medical specialty areas are based on ratings made by medical school deans and senior faculty at peer institutions who are asked to identify up to 15 schools offering the best programs in each specialty.
-This is only the fourth consecutive year that U.S. News has included psychiatry as a specialty ranking for medical schools, and UCSF has been included in the top five schools in each of those years.
+U.S. News' 2023 rankings for medical specialty areas are based on ratings made by medical school deans and senior faculty at peer institutions who are asked to identify schools offering the best programs in each specialty.
+This is only the fifth consecutive year that U.S. News has included psychiatry as a specialty ranking for medical schools, and UCSF has been included in the top five schools in each of those years.

-For the third year in a row, UCSF was also the only medical school ranked in the top five in all of the specialty areas covered in the survey: anesthesiology, family medicine, internal medicine, obstetrics and gynecology, pediatrics, psychiatry, radiology, and surgery.
+UCSF was also the only medical school ranked in the top ten in all of the specialty areas covered in the survey: anesthesiology, family medicine, internal medicine, obstetrics and gynecology, pediatrics, psychiatry, radiology, and surgery.

-The UCSF School of Nursing's psychiatric mental health nurse practitioner program was also ranked fifth nationally in its category this year.
+The UCSF School of Nursing's psychiatric mental health nurse practitioner program was also ranked fourth nationally in its category this year.

 The U.S. News rankings are based on data provided by schools, as well as information from surveys of school leaders.
 Other factors include the amount of funding that faculty receive from the National Institutes of Health; the rates at which graduates enter primary care residencies in family practice, pediatrics and internal medicine; how selective each school is in admitting students; and the ratio of full-time science and clinical faculty to medical students.
 Medical specialty areas are ranked based on ratings made by medical school deans and senior faculty at peer institutions.

-The rankings are published in the magazine’s 2022 issue of “Best Graduate Schools.”
+U.S. News' rankings are published in the magazine’s 2023 issue of “Best Graduate Schools.”